02: Herisau to Wattwil

 At the heights, the steepness softens, revealing Herisau stretching majestically on the other side of the promontory.

-The verdant path briefly meets the asphalt, just below the modest hamlet of Büel, nestled among its peaceful farms.
+The trail briefly returns to asphalt, just below the modest hamlet of Büel, nestled among its peaceful farms.

-From there, an ascent stretches over a long distance, often gentle, weaving mainly through pastures.
+From there, the trail widens, and an ascent stretches over a long distance, often gentle, weaving its web mainly through pastures.

 As the altitude becomes more imposing, the forest edge emerges on the horizon.
 A final glance then offers the heights of Herisau, like a bow to its splendor.

-In this sylvan enclosure where the slope now becomes gentler, a health trail emerges, a vestige of a bygone era, testament to past trends.
-Such trails that were popular decades ago are now often deserted.
+In this forested area, where the slope becomes milder, a health path emerges, a relic of a bygone era, showing the past trends.
+This kind of path that was all the rage several decades ago is now mostly deserted.

 The path continues its ascent, gently sloping, until it opens onto a peaceful clearing, like a welcome respite in communion with nature.